grafbase/grafbase/common/parser/docs/001-relationship.md

 `One-to-One` relation, we cannot let you create a User inside the Post for the User.
 """
-input UserInputPostPublishedPost {
+input UserCreateInputPostPublished {
   content: String!
 }

-input UserInput {
+input UserCreateInput {
   firstname: String!
   lastname: String!
-  post_published: UserInputPostPublished
+  postPublished: UserCreateInputPostPublished
 }

-input UsersInput {
+input UserBulkInput {
-  users: [UsersInput]
+  users: [UserBulkInput]
 }

-type CreateUserPayload {
+type UserCreatePayload {
   user: User
 }

-type CreateUsersPayload {
+type UserBulkCreatePayload {
   users: [User]
 }

 type Mutation {
-  createUser(input: UserInput): CreateUserPayload
+  userCreate(input: UserCreateInput): UserCreatePayload
-  createUsers(input: UsersInput): CreateUsersPayload
+  userCreateBulk(input: UserBulkInput): UserBulkCreatePayload
   ...
 }
 ```

-#### Connect
+#### Link

 ##### Specialized

-Imagine you already have an user but you now want to connect it:
+Imagine you already have an user but you now want to link it:

-- Connect an existing User to an existing Post.
+- Link an existing User to an existing Post.

 If you do not name your relation with `@relation`: